9seconds/httransform/README.md

 	opts := httransform.ServerOpts{
 		TLSCertCA:     caCert,
 		TLSPrivateKey: caPrivateKey,
+		// We are going to use basic proxy authorization with username
+		// 'user' and password 'password'.
 		Authenticator: auth.NewBasicAuth(map[string]string{
 			"user": "password",
 		}),
 		Layers: []layers.Layer{
 			filterLayer,
-			layers.ProxyHeadersLayer{},
+			// This guy will remove Proxy headers from the request. layers.ProxyHeadersLayer{},
+			// This guy is going to limit request processing time to 3
+			// minutes.
 			layers.TimeoutLayer{
 				Timeout: 3 * time.Minute,
 			},